Trump Is Sorry ... That He Didn't Do More To Support The Violent Mob Of Insurrectionists

-Category: World Politics Hits: 1Democrats in the House have now gathered over 140 names on new articles of impeachment against Donald Trump that will be introduced on Monday.
+Category: World Politics Hits: 2Democrats in the House have now gathered over 140 names on new articles of impeachment against Donald Trump that will be introduced on Monday.
 If all goes well, they’ll be voted on the same day.
 At the same time, Speaker of the House Nancy Pelosi and soon-to-be Senate Majority Leader Chuck Schumer continue to press Mike Pence to act using the 25th Amendment.
 However, as more Cabinet members resign and Pence huddles in silence, the odds of that happening seem ever smaller.
 Meanwhile, the Twitterless Trump is casting about for one last desperate act.
 In addition to Trump, Twitter has been hacking down accounts that have suggested another, even more violent, assault on the capital on Jan.
 17 or Jan.
 20. Over on Parler, they’ve very definitely not been taking down any efforts to organize an attack on either those dates or Jan.
 19. And if there’s one thing that Trump has made clear to his remaining staff, it’s that he’s sorry.
 Not sorry about arranging and inciting a violent assault on the nation.
 But sorry that he ever ever told the insurgents to leave the Capitol building.

 Read more https://crooksandliars.com/2021/01/trump-sorry-he-didnt-do-more-support